 High schoolers or students enrolled in secondary schools work to achieve the National Certificate of Education Achievement (NCEA) which is the main high school qualification under the New Zealand Education system.
 Most secondary schools in the country are state-owned and follow the national curriculum while there are some state-integrated schools and private schools.
 These years move towards the conclusion of the schooling phase.
 Along with the major qualification, various vocational courses and qualifications are often offered to help students explore a diverse range of fields they are interested in and then choose for the next phase of their education accordingly.
 These qualifications prepare students for the challenges of the professional world.
 Choosing the right course and vocational degree is the key in this phase as it forms the base for future educational endeavours like a Bachelor’s degree or a diploma degree.
 This is the final step of schooling and provides the impetus for students to join the next phase of higher degree-level education.

-Interesting Fact: For those who can’t attend regular schools, Te Aho o Te Kura Pounamu (Te Kura) is a correspondence school which imparts early childhood, primary and secondary education to students through multimedia technology and online learning.
+Interesting Fact: For those who can’t attend regular schools, Te Aho o Te Kura Pounamu (Te Kura) is a correspondence school which imparts early childhood, primary as well as secondary education to students through multimedia technology and online learning.
 It is also an open learning school for those planning to explore a few courses which aren’t offered at your school.

 Interesting Fact: There are different types of provisions after the senior secondary school level for polytechnic courses, vocational and technical education like Youth Guarantee Courses, Trades Academies, Institutes of Technology, Industrial Training Organisations, etc.